?

 Description

-Harbour is a leading cancer treatment centre with clinics in Auckland’s North Shore and Newmarket.
-Harbour specialists integrate cutting edge treatment, prescribed exercise and supportive therapies to provide exceptional care for people with cancer.
+Harbour Cancer & Wellness is a leading cancer treatment centre with clinics in Auckland’s North Shore and Newmarket.
+Our specialists integrate cutting edge treatment, prescribed exercise and supportive therapies to provide exceptional care for people with cancer.
+By participating in world-leading clinical trials we can offer our patients access to cutting-edge medicines and cancer treatments that would otherwise not be accessible in New Zealand.

 OUR SERVICES